There is no denying the benefits of beard oil.

 When you wake up in the morning and jump in the shower, you want to make sure that you don’t just use a standard bar of soap on your face.

-This will not only strip out all the oil, but it will dry out your beard and reverse many of the effects that the previous night’s oil application actually did!
+This will not only strip out all the oil, but it will dry out your beard and reverse many of the effects that the previous night’s oil application did!

 So be sure that you just use either a natural bar of soap or an actual beard wash when cleansing your beard.

-This way your beard will still look and feel great (if not better) as it did before you jumped in the shower.
+This way, your beard will still look and feel great (if not better) as it did before you jumped in the shower.

-For Intense Night Time Repair
+For Intense Night-Time Repair

-Now the goal of this article was to talk about beard oil before bed and whether you should be doing it.
+The goal of this article was to talk about beard oil before bed and whether you should be doing it.

 But we would be remiss if we didn’t at the very least talk about beard balm.

-If you are looking to apply evening beard oil as a second application due to dry skin or perhaps beardruff, then you might want to consider switching up your beard care routine.
+If you are looking to apply the evening beard oil as a second application due to dry skin or perhaps beardruff, then you might want to consider switching up your beard care routine.

-The butter not only helps your skin on a secondary level by working in tandem with the carrier oil, but the beeswax also acts as a protectant and to help lock in the moisture to your face.
+The butter not only helps your skin on a secondary level by working in tandem with the carrier oil, but the beeswax also acts as a protectant and to helps lock in the moisture to your face.

-Again, like the beard oil, you will want to get a beard balm free of any fragrance, not only to save your nose for the night, but to be a bit more gentle on your skin while you sleep.
+Again, like the beard oil, you will want to get a beard balm free of any fragrance, not only to save your nose for the night but to be a bit more gentle on your skin while you sleep.